JeremyWurbs/mltemplate/_README.md

 # Package Management

 It is highly recommended to use [Rye](https://github.com/mitsuhiko/rye) as your package manager.
-In addition to handling your virtual environment and dependencies for you, there are additionally a number of useful commands available, which you can use through `rye run <command>`.
+In addition to handling your virtual environment and dependencies for you, a number of useful commands have also been included, which you can use through `rye run <command>`.

 ## Linting